VMware Infrastructure Toolkit – PowerShell Scripting

 Using PowerGUI and VI Toolkit for PowerShell I created two scripts: one script queries the Virtual Center for data storage capacity and utilization.
 The second script queries for VM to host capacity and memory – CPU metrics.
 The information is saved to a .CSV files once a week.

-Using Excel, I import the .CSV files into my VM Dashboard (Excel) and run calculation for each VM environment (DEV, QA, Prod).
+Using Excel, I import the .CSV files into my VM Dashboard (Excel) and run calculations for each VM environment (DEV, QA, Prod).
 To enhance the look of the dashboard, I have thrown in graphs to show resource utilization and a trending graph.

 To get started writing PowerShell scripts or to borrow scripts already written visit the VMware VMTN blog for PowerShell.